-Cheung Yin, Independent Non-Executive Chairman and Independent Non-Executive Director, was appointed as an Independent Non-Executive Chairman and Independent Non-Executive Director to the Board on 18 January 2021.
-Ms Cheung was last re-elected to the Board on 28 April 2023.
+Cheung Yin, Independent Non-Executive Chairman, was appointed as an Independent Non-Executive Director to the Board on 18 January 2021.
+Ms Cheung was last re-elected to the Board on 28 April 2022.
 She was appointed the Chairman of the Board on 30 April 2021.
 Ms Cheung is currently a Chief Financial Officer of LWH Advisory Limited, a company incorporated in Macau which is principally engaged in provision of various financial services.
 Ms Cheung is also the Company Secretary and Authorised Representative for Finet Group Limited (Stock Code: 8317) and GBA Holdings Limited (Stock Code: 261).
 Ms Cheung is also an independent non-executive director of Prosperous Printing Company Limited (Stock Code: 8385), which is listed on the Growth Enterprise Market of the SEHK.
 Ms. Cheung worked for Coastal Greenland Limited which is listed on the main board of the SEHK as a qualified accountant for the period from April 2004 to June 2007 and senior accounting manager/accounting manager for the period from September 1995 to March 2004.
 She has over 29 years of experience in accounting, auditing and financial management.
 She is a Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants and a Certified Practising Accountant of the CPA Australia.
-Ms. Cheung obtained a master's degree in Business Administration from the University of Wales, Newport in the United Kingdom in December 2009 and a Bachelor's degree in Business (Accountancy) from the Charles Sturt University in Australia in April 1991.
+Ms. Cheung obtained a master's degree in Business Administration from the University in Australia in April 1991